SEO starts with a good keyword research service.

 2. Analyze the keywords

-If you have followed the previous steps, you should have a screen like this one:
+If you have followed the previous steps, you should see a screen like this:

 I have divided it into sections so I can explain to you how to use each of them.